YilingQiao/DMRF/README.md

 If you have any issues building/running this project, please try to make sure you can run [InstantNGP](https://github.com/NVlabs/instant-ngp) first (especially its commit `c4d622e`, which is a start point of our project).

 ## TODOs
-1. An end-to-end tutorial for training NeRF, estimating light source and geometry, inserting mesh, and rendering.

-2. An introduction to the config file system and code structure.

-3. Other scenes presented in the paper.
+1. Other scenes presented in the paper.

 ## Demos